ThatSINEWAVE/Discord-Identity/README.md

 - `pronouns.json`: Contains 1,000 different pronouns.
 - `usernames.json`: Contains 10,000 different usernames.
 - `images.json`: Contains the names of all 1,000 profile images.
+- `banners.json`: Contains the names of all 1,000 banner images. (will be added in the future)
 - `images/`: Contains 1,000 profile images.
+- `banners/`: Contains 1,000 banner images. (will be added in the future)
+- `site-data/`: Contains files and images for the site itself.

 ## Contributing